maartaud/frontpy/README.md

 If you want to use your own files, all variables must be contained in one netcdf file.
 In this case, do not assign any value for the **model_name** parameter.
 Instead, you must provide the path to the netcdf file in the **filepath** parameter, which should include u, v, specific humidity and temperature.

-**Note:** The default values have only been tested for the Southern Hemisphere.
+**Note:** The default values have been tested only at the 850 hPa level over the the Southern Hemisphere and may need adjustments depending on the dataset and data resolution.

 **Step 3: Call the main function**: